 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Westley has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TL825645 (Lat/Lon: 52.248370, 0.671996), Westley which are provided by:
+You can see maps centred on OS grid reference TL820645 (Lat/Lon: 52.248363, 0.665305), Westley which are provided by: